mjarkk/haproxysocket/README.md

-# `haproxysocket` - a go wrapper around the haproxy unix socket
+# `haproxysocket` a go wrapper the around haproxy unix sock
-This covers about 80 of the commandos, and my goal is to support 100%
+This covers about 80% of the commandos, althouh and my goal is to support 100%

 ## How to use
+See [./example](./example) for a working example,
-In your haproxy config under **global** add `stats timeout 2m` and add `stats socket ipv4@127.0.0.1:9999 level admin` or `stats socket /var/run/haproxy.sock mode 666 level admin`
+In your haproxy config under **global** add`stats timeout 2m` and add`stats socket ipv4@127.0.0.1:9999 level admin` or`stats socket /var/run/haproxy.sock mode 666 level admin`

 In your go code:
 ```go